GLOBAL MARKETS-Euro, stocks recover on hopes of Greek deal

 December 2010.

-last week notching a second week of solid gains and the S&P 500
+indexes last week notching a second week of solid gains and the

-hitting a new closing high Tuesday.
-The advance came on signs of
+S&P 500 setting a new closing high on Friday.
+The advance came

 A war of words between Greece and Germany escalated, with